smithery1/agc.js/src/yul.js/README.md

 The primary output of yul.js is the assembled binary code.

-It also outputs some of the same things that YUL did.
-This is mostly for amusement, but can be helpful in checking the existing source code and developing new programs.
+It also outputs most of the same text that YUL and GAP did.
+The end of listing tables in particular are exact character by character replicas of the originals.
 - An assembly listing with the location and binary code for each line, including error messages with original YUL "Cuss" codes and text
 - The symbol table (featuring H-800 and EBCDIC sorting!)
 - The undefined symbols, if any